northwoods/router/README.md

 ## Usage

-The router implements both `MiddlewareInterface` and `RequestHandlerInterface` and can be used with any middleware dispatcher, such as [Broker][broker]:
+The router implements `MiddlewareInterface` and can be used with any middleware dispatcher, such as [Broker][broker].

 ```php
 use Northwoods\Router\Router;